 In accordance with the ACCME Standards for Commercial Support, The American Association of Clinical Endocrinology (AACE)requires that individuals in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest.
 AACE resolves all conflicts of interest to ensure independence, objectivity, balance, and scientific rigor in all their educational programs.
 Furthermore, AACE seeks to verify that all scientific research referred to, reported, or used in a CME/CE activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
 AACE is committed to providing learners with high-quality CME.

-Lucy H. Thornton, MSN, APRN, FNP-BC, has no relevant financial relationships to disclose.
+Lucy Thornton, MSN, APRN, FNP-BC, no relationships to disclose

 Disclosure of Unlabeled Use